-known or unknown infectious disea may be exposed to respiratory sec appropriate protective equipment, experiences I may be assigned a patient/s with a case.
-I understand that while performing nursing care I cretions, blood, body fluids, or tissue.
-I will use per facility policy, when there in an inherent potential tact.
-I have been prepared to implement CDC equipment in care of my assigned understand that if I do not follow fequipment, I may be removed from facility policy related to personal protective the clinical site understand if I have a safety cond and/or supervising registered nurse cern, I can express this to my nursing instructor e Student Signature Date Faculty Signature Reviewed spring 2021/RK
+I acknowledge during my clinical experiences I may be assigned a patient/s with a known or unknown infectious disease.
+I understand that while performing nursing care I may be exposed to respiratory secretions, blood, body fluids, or tissue.
+I will use appropriate protective equipment, per facility policy, when there in an inherent potential for mucous membrane or skin contact.
+I have been prepared to implement CDC guidelines for personal protective equipment in care of my assigned patient/s.

+I understand that if I do not follow be removed from the clinical site facility policy related to personal protective equipment, I may I understand if I have a safety cor and/or supervising registered nur ncern, I can express this to my nursing instructor se Student Signature Date Faculty Signature